eczema-doctor-patient-treatment

 Treatment with topical corticosteroids usually lasts between 1 and 3 weeks.
 Noting the number of tubes used and taking photos of the lesions between consultations can help the doctor assess eczema evolution.

-Topical Calcineurin Inhibitors¹ ²
+Topical Calcineurin Inhibitors 1,2

 They are photosensitising treatments, so avoid sun exposure during use.
-Only dermatologists may prescribe them.

 They are indicated for severe eczema resistant to well-followed topical treatments.